 Stockholm is Europe’s fastest growing city and 50% of its residents are from somewhere else.
 It’s not a coincidence.
 It’s a conscience effort by the city to become “the capital of Scandinavia” and live up to the slogan they adopted.
 The city has focused on creating an image that reflects the future it sees for itself…as a leader in technology, green living and music, among other things.

 7. Jo Davis: “Deconstructing Regeneration”

-David talked about the important elements that go into revitalizing and regenerating urban areas.
+Davis talked about the important elements that go into revitalizing and regenerating urban areas.
 She said that cities should give people who live there the tools to rebuild, repair and strengthen their communities.
 The focus needs to be on people not just property.